For a brand with no track record of making smartphones, the Essential Phone is an intriguing first attempt.

 If its launch colors aren't your favorite, you'll be happy to know that Essential recently announced three new options for those who don't want to settle.
 Ocean Depths, a slick melding of teal and bronze, is now available.
 Stellar Gray, boasting an all-grey look, debuts on February 20.
 Lastly, Copper Black goes on sale February 22, with the original color's black body lined with premium copper.

 If you've been saving up for these cool colors, keep in mind that they'll cost $599 each, which is a $100 premium over the white and black options that were first available.

-Surprisingly, Essential has announced yet another new color, Halo Gray, that's exclusive to Amazon in the US for $449, according to TechCrunch.
+Surprisingly, Essential has announced yet another new color, Halo Gray, that's exclusive to Amazon in the US for $449.
 Unlike the other options, this one has a matte finish, and since it's exclusive to the online retailer, it comes stocked with Amazon Alexa as its default voice assistant.

 Essential Phone price and release date